meese-os/meeseOS-manual/src/guide/settings/README.md

 # Settings Guide

-OS.js provides options for customizing the settings storage.
+MeeseOS provides options for customizing the settings storage.

 Two adapters are provided by default: